rchilak1/HeartRegression/README.md

 How to run the program:

+Simply run the .ipynb (notebook) file in your IDE of choice.

 The cells are listed in sequential order with a brief synopsis of functionality.
 1. Installs the uci repo api
 2. Uses the uci api and loads in the data into an X and y dataframe